vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 Design a visual-inertial odometry system for a tiny aerial vehicle using MATLAB and Simulink.
 Utilize the downward-facing camera on the DJI Tello Minidrone in conjunction with the 6-axis IMU data to construct the method that will enhance state estimates and replace the presently employed optical flow modeling approach.

+### Simulation
+Used MATLAB Simulink Educational along with Python-Tensorflow to create scenario and train the RCNN model.

 ### Libraries
 The following Libraries have been used.